 - Keep the top right 2” x 2” corner of the first page of each e-filed pleading blank for the clerk’s stamp.

 - Find a good font (that is not Times New Roman).
 Personally, I prefer using 12-point Book Antigua font (10-point for footnotes) on filed documents.
 Other recommended fonts include: New Baskerville, Calisto, Century, Century Schoolbook, and Bookman Old Style.
 See the Seventh Circuit’s “Requirements and Suggestions for Typography in Briefs and Other Papers.”

-- This email address (and up to two optional secondary email addresses) qualifies as one of the acceptable forms of service under Rule 11(b)(6).
+- This email address (and up to two optional secondary email addresses) qualifies as acceptable service under Rule 11(c).

 - Your registered user username and password constitute your signature.
 So, keep it confidential and secure to yourself and your authorized agents.

 - E-filed documents should use either an “/s/” followed by your typed name or an electronic image of the signature.